 Prior to joining RSG, Jay was an operations executive and principal consultant with Cambridge Systematics.
 He was a lead author and co-Principal Investigator for Transit Cooperative Research Program (TCRP) Report 95, the Traveler Response Handbook, and contributing author and Principal-in-Charge for National Highway Cooperative Research Program (NCHRP) Report 716, Travel Demand Forecasting: Parameters and Techniques.

 Jay enjoys city living with his partner of 25+ years in Washington, D.C. and engaging in interesting travel, bicycling adventures, and crossword puzzles.

 Jay is a registered Professional Engineer in D.C., Florida, and Virginia.

 Tim Young is responsible for RSG’s technology strategic planning, business alignment, and growth.
-He leads engagement in the areas of IT, Software/DevOps, Data Privacy, Office Services and special projects while balancing risk to security and traditional governance.
-Tim actively collaborates with business leaders, project managers and developers to deliver high quality solutions to our clients with state of the art technology.
+He leads engagement in the areas of IT, Software/DevOps, Data Science, Data Privacy, Office Services and special projects.
+Tim actively collaborates with business leaders and project managers to deliver high quality solutions to our clients with state-of-the-art technology.
 He strives to cultivate a culture where information and resources can be quickly accessed; where collaboration has reduced barriers; where accountability and responsibility is a priority; and where being a customer-centric company is a reality.